 The future-forward Merrell MQM Flex 2 Mid GTX is a second generation of its MQM style, gearing up to be a serious trail runner and hiking boot hybrid with a new and upgraded spec.
 A multi-level activity boot, whether hiking, trail running, scrambling or climbing, the Flex 2 sets out to combine all the best features needed for an array of pursuits, into one protective, proactive boot that's worthy of our best women's hiking boots guide.
-A shoe version of the MQM Flex 2 also sits in our best women's walking shoe guide – head to our Merrell MQM Flex 2 walking shoe review for more on that one.
+The shoe version also sits in our best women's walking shoe guide – head to our Merrell MQM Flex 2 walking shoe review for more on that one.

 Merrell MQM Flex 2 Mid GTX Women’s review: Design

 Launched in Spring/Summer 2020, the MQM Flex 2 Mid GTX keeps a similar look and feel to its predecessor, but with some key functional updates.
 The rubber outsole has been upgraded to the Merrell mountain-grade Quantum Grip, increasing the lug depth to 5mm, for improved traction.
 It also features a braking section at the heel, to enhance stability on steep descents.
 It boasts two types of multi-directional cleats to support grip and give stronger traction.